-While CDBG funds were not allocated to Vehicles for Change in Local Fiscal Year 2022, the Program will continue using remaining funds from the previous fiscal year.
-This Program prepares donated cars for resale at a low cost to limited income households enabling them to maintain employment and become financially secure and independent.
-This Program will serve four low income households.
+CDBG funds in the amount of \$25,000 will also be allocated to Vehicles for Change in Local Fiscal Year 2023.
+This program prepares donated cars for resale at a low cost to limited income households, enabling them to maintain employment and become financially autonomous.
+This program is expected to serve ten (10) low income households over the next year.